Looking for the full trash separation guide?

 📝 Key Takeaways

-• Local trash rules vary significantly by municipality, so always check your specific area's guidelines.
+- Trash rules in Japan vary by municipality, so always check your local guide.

 🚀 Want to Learn More?